OCWSL Rules & Regulations

 Current International rules (F.I.F.A.) shall be in effect except as specifically stated otherwise in these rules.
 The Executive Board of the OCWSL will be the final authority on any point covered by these rules of play or by F.I.F.A. rules.

-Prior to the game, the team representative of each team shall furnish the referee with the team roster including respective shirt numbers and their I.D. cards (I.D. cards presented electronically are acceptable).
-Referee shall verify players with I.D. cards and verify that all players have proper uniform (numbered shirts and matching shorts).
+Prior to the game, the team representative of each team shall furnish the referee with the official team roster including respective shirt numbers.
+Referee shall verify players using the official roster and verify that all players have proper uniform (matching numbered shirts, black shorts, and matching socks).
 A player properly listed on the official line-up shall be considered as a competing player, whether or not she plays.
 Any player included on the team roster may be in the line-up and may play in the game.
 A minimum of seven (7) players per team is required to play the game.
 If a team fails to show-up 15 minutes after the scheduled starting time, the missing team will forfeit the game and lose the points to their opponent.
 Furthermore, any team refusing or failing to play a game in compliance with league rules will be subjected to the same penalties.
 A team appearing but unable to field at least seven (7) players will forfeit the game and lose points.
 If neither team can field seven (7) players then a double forfeit will occur.

-If a team does not provide a master roster by 6:45 pm, that team will be forced to forfeit.
+If a team does not provide a master roster within 15 minutes of the game’s scheduled start time that team will be forced to forfeit.

 The ball for each game will be a size #5 ball and will be provided by the home team.